Johannes-Goetz/BigaOS/README.md

-# Boat OS - Intelligent Boat Automation System
+# Biga OS - Intelligent Boat Automation System

 A comprehensive boat monitoring and automation system built with Node.js, Express, React, and WebSocket communication.
 This is the development version with dummy sensor data for testing before deployment to the Raspberry Pi 5.